 - Training – Audit data can be analyzed to identify negative trends quickly.
 Once spotted, a manager can intervene with proper coaching and training as needed.

-- Inappropriate behavior – By auditing the calls and tickets regularly can you uncover and correct inappropriate behavior before it causes serious damage to your company’s brand.
+- Inappropriate behavior – By auditing agents’ calls and their internal ticketing system tickets regularly, you can uncover and correct inappropriate behavior before it causes serious damage to your company’s brand.

 Understand the Business

 Help Desk managers focus staff on providing customer and business support.
 What if your Help Desk management team has limited resources, how do you appropriately allocate support?
 Immature Help Desk will approach this with a first in first out or whoever screams the loudest approach.
-While this may have limited success, we need to start thinking how to prioritize issues.
+While this may have limited success, we need to start thinking about how to prioritize issues.
 Prioritize incident tickets based on impact and urgency.
-Incident impact is the potential financial, brand or security damage caused by the incident on the business organization before it can be resolved.
+The incident impact is the potential financial, brand, or security damage caused by the incident on the business organization before it can be resolved.
 Urgency is how quickly incident resolution is required.

 By knowing your company’s business, products, and applications you can begin to prioritize incidents.
-Equally important is that the Help Desk understands from the business and what services are mission critical.
-Mission critical services are the highest priority and your department need to be experts at supporting them.
-Meeting with department leaders and staff regularly is very important to understand what is most important for each department to run their business.
-One department’s mission critical services can be from another department.
+Equally important is that the Help Desk understands from the business and what services are mission-critical.
+Services deemed mission-critical are the highest priority services.
+Your department needs specialists and ideal help desk policies to support them.
+Meeting with department leaders and staff regularly is very important to understand what is most important for each department to run its business.
+One department’s mission-critical services can be from another department.

 Market the Help Desk

 Help Desk services consumed add value.
 Therefore customers of your Help Desk need to know what services are available and how to request them.
 These services include computer system repair, application support, and access request management to controlled resources.
 Help Desk services are an expense but successful Help Desk managers will market their services anyway.
 Customers that are aware of what services are available are more likely to have higher satisfaction with the technology they use for their job function.
-Comparatively marketing Help Desk services to internal customers are like general marketing campaigns you may be familiar with in the public.
+Comparatively marketing Help Desk services to internal customers are like general public marketing campaigns you may be familiar with.